Skip to contents

 Cropping and masking

-# wyoming boundary
+# region boundary

 region_boundary <- ne_states(iso_a2 = "US") |>

-filter(name == "Wyoming")
+filter(name == "Montana")

 # project boundary to match raster data